avaframe/FlowPy/readme.md

 - Straight Line Travel Angle, SL_TA: Saves the γ angle, while the distances are calculated via a straight line from the release cell to the current cell
 - Back-tracking: Areas identified as endangering infrastructure.

 ## Motivation 2D

 ![Image](img/Motivation_2d.png)
-*Fig. 1: Definition of angles and distances for the calculation of z_delta, where s is the distance along the path and z(s) the corresponding altitude.*
+*Fig. 1: Definition of angles and geometric measures for the calculation of z_delta, where s is the projected distance along the path and z(s) the corresponding altitude.*

-The model equations that control the run out in three dimensional terrain are mostly motivated with respect to geometric two dimensional concepts, that control the main routing and final stopping of the flow.
+The model equations that determine the run out in three dimensional terrain are mainly motivated with respect to simple, geometric, two dimensional concepts [3,4] in conjunction with ideas existing algorithms for flow routing in three dimensional terrain [1,2], controlling the main routing and final stopping of the flow.

 Figure 1 summarizes the basic concept of a constant run out angle (alpha) with the corresponding geometric relations in two dimensions along a possible process path.

 ![tan_alpha](img/tan_alpha.png)

-The local travel angle gamma is defined by the height and distance difference from the release point to the current location.
+The local travel angle gamma is defined by the altitude difference and projected distance along the path, from the release point to the current location.

 ![tan_gamma](img/tan_gamma.png)

-The angle delta is the difference between gamma and alpha and is associated to the energy left in the process, so when delta equals zero or gamma equals alpha, the maximum runout distance is reached.
+The angle delta is the difference between the local travel angle gamma and the runout angle alpha and is related to Z_delta, so when delta equals zero or gamma equals alpha, the maximum runout distance is reached.

 ![z_alpha](img/z_alpha.png)